-A few years ago I was asked to train cell leaders at the Vienna Christian Center in Vienna, Austria.
+A few years ago I was asked to train small group leaders at the Vienna Christian Center in Vienna, Austria.
 Though only a few years old, it is the largest Protestant Church in the nation since the Reformation.
-It is a cell church, with cell groups scattered throughout the city.
+It is a small group-based church, with small groups scattered throughout the city.
 After speaking on “New Wine and New Wineskins,” I opened the opportunity for prayer for these new leaders to receive more of the Lord’s presence in their lives.
 One of the men, a diplomat, ran to the front of the room for prayer, desperate and hungry for more of God, and many more with the same desire followed suit.

 The Lord honors people who are desperate for more of Him in their lives.
 We cannot continue living on past experiences!
 We must be desperate for a daily and fresh touch from the Lord.
 We must expect the Lord to fill us with His presence when we come together in His name in our cell meetings.

-When Daniel and Rebecca from Machakos, Kenya, started a new cell church several years ago, Daniel was working for the bank during the day and doing pastoral work on evenings and weekends.
+When Daniel and Rebecca from Machakos, Kenya, started a new small group-based church several years ago, Daniel was working for the bank during the day and doing pastoral work on evenings and weekends.
 Rebecca gave up her job to have more time to focus on ministry.
 They went into the villages and homes to pray for the sick, and the Lord healed many.
-Through these miracles, people gave their lives to Christ and willingly opened their homes for new cell groups.
+Through these miracles, people gave their lives to Christ and willingly opened their homes for new small groups.

 In Acts 2, we see the early Christians empowered by the Holy Spirit to be ministers.
 Then in Acts 4, we see the disciples filled with the Holy Spirit again!
 In every culture and every nation, we need the same hunger for more of the Holy Spirit’s presence and power.
 It is time for the release of a new desperation for God.
 We must believe in the supernatural, confess our mistakes and expect the Lord to lead us into a new reformation.